Filter Options

 4

 “At the lower end of the scale, there are dome tents with room for just two and a thin mattress on the hard African earth.
 There are variations on the theme: sometimes those tents sit atop an elevated platform, sometimes they have more space.
 The next step up, at least out in the parks, reserves and wilderness areas, is the semi-permanent safari tent.
 Sometimes called the Meru-style tent, it has a proper bed.
 It might also have an en suite bathroom and outdoor shower, as well as a small deck, sitting area and desk.
-Four-walled accommodation, either in the form of a lodge or guesthouse, is also found in most Namibian towns.
-These offer greater protection from insects and wild creatures wandering through camp but lack the atmosphere of being able to listen to the night sounds of Africa.
-Accommodation on Namibia tours varies, and where things differ is almost always a function of price – the less you pay, the simpler your accommodation.
-Namibia Wildlife Resorts (NWR) is a government-owned organization that provides accommodation in a lot of the country’s parks.
-It usually has affordable campsites and comfortable if bland rooms and bush chalets.
-The latter pushes more into the mid-range category for accommodation.”
+Four-walled accommodations, in the form of a lodge or guesthouse, are also found in most Namibian towns.
+These offer greater protection from insects and wild creatures wandering through camp, but lack the atmosphere of being able to listen to the night sounds of Africa.
+Accommodations on Namibia tours vary, and the differences are usually reflected in the price: the less you pay, the simpler the accommodations.
+Namibia Wildlife Resorts (NWR) is a government-owned organization that provides accommodations in many of the country’s parks.
+It usually has affordable campsites and comfortable (if bland) rooms and bush chalets.
+The latter falls more into the mid-range category for accommodations.”

 5